top of page

 See the page "BAPTISM INTO THE TRINITY".

-For instance, the prophecy about the "man of sin" (II Thes 2:3) was held to refer to the office of the Papacy, and that "power was given unto him to continue" for 1260 years, not a literal "42 months" (Rev 13:5).
+For instance, the prophecy about the "man of sin" (II Thes 2:3) was, at the time of the Reformation, commonly accepted by both Protestants and true Christians as referring to the office of the Papacy, and that "power was given unto him to continue" for 1260 years, not a literal "42 months" (Rev 13:5).

 During the Catholic Counter-Reformation, however, in order to deflect suspicion from the Papal office, an explanation was concocted by the Catholic Church that most major prophetic events, and especially those found in the book of Revelation, were yet in the future and would be fulfilled in a final apocalypse.
-Thus arose the unfortunate philosophy of Futurism, which over time found its way into other churches and eventually also into God's Church.
+Thus arose the unfortunate philosophy of Futurism, which over time made its way into other churches and also, in the 19th century, into God's Church.

 See "REVELATION IS HISTORY" and "TRUTHS LOST IN LAODICEA" for more information.